DemisoDaba/Trial-For_Anyproject/README.md

 ## Description

 This repository contains a version of printf in c language, which maintains the main functions of this basic function.
-This project is a project requested by
+This project is requested by
 [Alx-Africa School](https://www.alxafrica.com/)